 Job Opportunities at NCSE

-The National Center for Science Education is seeking one part-time and one-full time summer interns to work on science education activism, with a particular focus on climate change education.
-These are temporary positions based in Oakland, CA.
+The National Center for Science Education is seeking one full-time summer intern to work on science education activism, with a particular focus on climate change education.
+This is a temporary position based in Oakland, California.

 About the National Center for Science Education

 The National Center for Science Education (NCSE) is a not-for-profit organization that defends and promotes the teaching of science in public schools.
 We provide information, resources, and support related to areas of science that are often attacked on social or political grounds—such as climate change and evolution.
 Our mission is to ensure that these topics are presented in a scientific, engaging, and accurate manner in the classroom.

 Science education in America is under attack and science teachers are at the forefront of this challenge.
 There are many topics in the sciences that are scientifically sound, but politically and socially controversial, leaving educators at risk of being challenged anytime they try to address these issues.
 Teachers are most frequently challenged when they attempt to teach climate change and evolution, but problems occasionally arise around other issues such as genetically modified foods and the Big Bang.
 It is NCSE’s position that socially controversial science topics must be taught accurately in the science classroom, and we work with educators to ensure that they have the support they need to do this.

 We are looking for one intern for three months (June-August 2016) to help with NCSE’s teacher engagement, with a particular focus on climate change education.
 This is a unique opportunity for someone with a science background to learn about science advocacy and help support one of science’s most important communities: science teachers.

 The intern will work at the NCSE headquarters located in Oakland, California.

 Salary and benefits: